 While gaming on Shadow, you always have access to the full processing power of that high-end rig.
 Shadow partitions its data center servers to allocate the full power for each user.
 Essentially, it’s built to scale for user counts, so your performance isn’t changed.

-While Shadow’s 256GB solid-state drive is pretty limited considering file sizes of modern AAA games, Shadow is capable of downloading new games at 1GB/s, which is almost assuredly much faster than your home internet connection.
+While Shadow’s 256GB solid-state drive is pretty limited considering the file sizes of modern AAA games, Shadow is capable of downloading new games at 1GB/s, which is almost assuredly much faster than your home internet connection.
 This means that you can download games north of 50GB in less than a minute if all goes as expected.

 Speaking of your home internet connection, a 15 Mbps connection is all that’s recommended.
 So if you have a broadband connection, you likely meet this requirement for optimized gaming.
-Blade claims Shadow also works on 4G LTE, though unless you have unlimited data, that could get pricey rather quick.
+Blade claims Shadow also works on 4G LTE, though unless you have unlimited data, that could get pricey rather quickly.

 One of the big pluses of Shadow is its device support.
 Shadow supports PC, Mac, Android, iOS, and even Ubuntu.
 Local hardware requirements are minimal, and largely pertain to operating system.
 You need to have your device somewhat up-to-date software-wise to run the Shadow app.
 Essentially, if your device can be updated to the following versions or later, you should be able to use Shadow.